mrcavalcanti/mosaicoo/docs/sources/enterprise/export-pdf.md

 1. In the upper right corner of the dashboard that you want to export as PDF, click the **Share dashboard** icon.
 1. On the PDF tab, select the layout option for exported dashboard: **Portrait** or **Landscape**.
 1. Click **Save as PDF** to render the dashboard as a PDF file.
-   Grafana opens the PDF file in a new window or browser tab.
+   Mosaicoo opens the PDF file in a new window or browser tab.